Just5KY/homey/homey-api/README.md

 5. If integrating with Flood, make sure homey can see Flood wherever the web UI is running (no additional mapping required)

-6. `cd homey-server`
+6. `cd homey-api`

 7. `pip install psutil docker flask flask-cors`

 8. `python app.py`

-[homey](https://github.com/vlfldr/homey) should now be able to talk to the homey-server backend through port 9101.
+[homey](https://github.com/vlfldr/homey) should now be able to talk to the homey-api backend through port 9101.